dotnet/orleans/Runtime-Implementation-Details/Cluster-Management.md

 	* Suspicion is written to the Azure table, in a special column in the row corresponding to P. When S suspects P it writes: “at time TTT S suspected P”.

 	* One suspicion is not enough to declare P as dead.
 You need Z suspicions from different silos in a configurable time window T, typically 3 minutes, to declare P as dead.
-The suspicion is written using optimistic concurrency control based on [Azure Table ETags] (http://msdn.microsoft.com/en-us/library/azure/dd179427.aspx).
+The suspicion is written using optimistic concurrency control based on [Azure Table ETags](http://msdn.microsoft.com/en-us/library/azure/dd179427.aspx).

         * The suspecting silo S reads the row of P.